 Find the full printable recipe with specific measurements below.

 - Flour: Learn how to measure flour without a scale for amazing results every time.
-You don’t want too much flour, or your pancakes will end up too dry and dense.
+You don’t want too much flour, or the silver dollar pancakes will end up dry and dense.

 - Baking powder: Make sure your leavening agent is fresh and hasn’t expired.
 This is what will help give your pancakes a fluffy texture and a bit of height.

-- Milk: The major liquid component of these pancakes.
-The higher the fat content, the richer the consistency of the batter.
-You can swap with buttermilk or learn how to make buttermilk as a substitute.
+- Milk: The higher the fat content, the richer the consistency of the pancake batter.
+Learn how to make buttermilk for even fluffier pancakes.

 - Unsalted butter: Controlling the amount of salt in this recipe is crucial.
 These pancakes are small, so too much salt is going to be obvious.